JarkkoLinnanvirta/cbProject/README.md

 Syntax highlighting has a few bugs, but is quite nice still :).

 ![Screenshot](Screenshot2.png)
-Compiler errors are more prominent with the failing text row highlighted.
+Compiler errors are more prominent with the failing text row underlined.

 ![Screenshot](Screenshot3.png)
 The multi-caret feature has a working basic functionality, but can be improved though.